 Some of our cover levels include pregnancy cover, to cover the costs of routine appointments and childbirth.
 There’s no need to worry about when you can speak to a midwife or ‘Medical Social Worker’ in Belgium, as you can speak to our team of midwives over the phone, 7 days a week.

-*Lines are open Monday to Friday, 8am-5pm (GMT time).
+*Lines are open Monday to Friday, 8am-5pm (GMT).

 Calls may recorded and/or monitored for quality assurance, training and as a record of the conversation.